micahcantor/blog/content/blog/thoughts-typed-racket.md

 ### Migration and Interoperability

 With that in mind, converting from Racket to Typed Racket is not very difficult.
-Essentially all you need to do is change the `#lang` line to `typed/racket` and then add type annotations to function signatures, struct defintions, and a few other places like mutable values.
+Essentially all you need to do is change the `#lang` line to `typed/racket` and then add type annotations to function signatures, struct definitions, and a few other places like mutable values.

 The story for typed-untyped interoperability is also good.
 TR comes built-in with typed versions of most (all?) of the standard library.
 Additionally, any untyped code can be imported with the `require/typed` form, where you essentially just need to add type signatures to the data types and functions you import.